 You can do several things to wooden stairs to make them stand out and complement the decor of your home.
 Whitewashing is one of those techniques.
 It is almost like a combination of painting and staining with a milky liquid.
 Whitewashing is also known as liming and pickling.
-Whitewashing will bring out the natural wood grain while create a coating similar to wax which will also protect the wooden stairs.
+Whitewashing will bring out the natural wood grain while creating a coating similar to wax which will also protect the wooden stairs.
 This article will show you how to whitewash wooden stairs.

-Step 1a - Strip and Sand the Wooden Stairs
+Strip and Sand the Wooden Stairs

 This is the hardest part of the entire project, and there are no shortcuts.
 If your wooden stairs have been painted, you must remove the paint in order to whitewash them.
 Paint comes in two kinds: latex and oil.
 The paint stripper you use depends on which paint was used.
 Apply a liberal amount of rubbing alcohol onto the painted surface.
 Wait several minutes and wipe the area with a rag.
 If paint came off, the paint was made with latex.